GoogleCloudPlatform/dataproc-templates/gemini-codegen/python/migrateBigQueryToElasticsearch.md

     --es_api_key=<ES_API_KEY> --es_ssl=true --es_wan_only=true \
     --bq_temp_gcs_bucket=<temporary-bucket>
 ```
 The `batches` command required updates, such as replacing `--packages` with `--jars`.
-To facilitate a secure SSL handshake between Spark containers and Elasticsearch, the truststore must include the Elasticsearch self-signed certificate.
-Additionally, it must incorporate the Spark container's default truststore to maintain SSL compatibility with BigQuery and the spark environment.
+To establish a secure SSL/TLS handshake between Spark containers and Elasticsearch, the Spark JVM truststore must be configured with the Elasticsearch root CA certificate.

-A recommended approach is to use a PySpark script to export the default container truststore to Google Cloud Storage (GCS).
-The Elasticsearch certificate can then be added as a trusted CA using the Java `keytool` utility.
-Finally, the unified truststore is passed to the Spark runtime via the `-Djavax.net.ssl.trustStore` argument.
+Additionally, the Spark truststore must retain the standard Java default certificates (found in cacerts) to ensure uninterrupted SSL communication with GCP services and other public APIs.

+The standard procedure involves the following steps:

+* Clone the Default Truststore: Create a local copy of the default Java cacerts file.

+* Import Custom Certificates: Add the Elasticsearch self-signed or internal CA certificate to this copy using the Java keytool utility.

+* Inject into Runtime: Pass the path of the updated truststore to the Spark driver and executors using the `--files`, `-Djavax.net.ssl.trustStore` and `-Djavax.net.ssl.trustStorePassword` System Properties.

 ---